 If a day trip to the Cliffs of Moher is on the agenda, check out the Wild Rovers day tour to the Cliffs of Moher and also take in the sights of Galway City and the Wild Atlantic Way.

 The main point to remember?
 Expect the unexpected!

-Ireland tends to be a little chilly all year round but as the Cliffs are exposed to the wild winds and rain blowing in from the Atlantic, it can be one of the wettest, coldest and windiest spots in Ireland.
-Be sure to wrap up warm and carry a waterproof jacket or poncho in your bag at all times.
+Ireland tends to be a little chilly all year round but as the Cliffs of Moher are exposed to the wild winds and rain blowing in from the Atlantic, it can be one of the windiest spots in Ireland.
+If you’re taking a Winter bus tour to the Cliffs Of Moher, be sure to wrap up warm and carry a waterproof jacket or poncho in your bag at all times.
 Even if it’s a beautifully sunny day, you will still likely get wet as the wind works in magical ways here and funnels water from the ocean up the sides of the cliffs and right over onto the visitor centre footpath!

-If you are interested in watching some bird life or getting a better look at the cliffs and the wild Atlantic waves below, bringing along a good pair of binoculars is a great idea.
+If you are interested in watching the spectacular bird life of the Cliffs or getting a better look at the rugged coast and the wild Atlantic waves below, bringing along a good pair of binoculars is a great idea.
 If you don’t own any, fear not, as there are some coin operated viewing stations which anyone can use at their leisure to enjoy this particular landscape of Ireland.

 While a packed lunch can be fun, we advise you keep some room in your stomach for some tasty freshly caught Galway Bay Oysters which can be bought in many of the pubs in Galway, the last stop on out Cliffs of Moher day tour.